Safer Internet Day Ambassador Programme

 Why Join the Safer Internet Day Ambassador Programme?

-Over 145,000 people joined us in celebrating Safer Internet Day across Ireland in 2019.
-Help us make Safer Internet Day 2020 an even bigger success by becoming a Safer Internet Day Ambassador.
+Thousands of people across Ireland celebrate Safer Internet Day every year.
+Help us make Safer Internet Day an even bigger success by becoming a Safer Internet Day Ambassador.

 Each SID Ambassador will receive free online and offline training from the Webwise team.